alabou/proposal_bcp-005-03/NMOS-With-IPMX-Privacy.md

 The values of the parameters of the `privacy` attribute of the SDP transport file of an active Sender MUST match the values of the active `ext_privacy` transport parameters of that active Sender.

-It is important to consider this requirement of [IS-05][] [Re-Activating Senders & Receivers](https://specs.amwa.tv/is-05/releases/v1.1.2/docs/Behaviour.html#re-activating-senders--receivers) that states:

-> "If an explicit activation is performed against a Sender or Receiver, the API MUST request a re-application of settings to the underlying Sender or Receiver implementation whether the settings have changed or not.
-For example, in the case of multicast Receivers, it is suggested that this involves an explicit IGMP leave and join.
-For a Sender, this might involve stopping and re-starting the stream."

 The [TR-10-13][] expression "becomes inactive", in the context of the ECDH private/public keys pair, MUST be interpreted as an activation with `master_enable` set to `false`, resulting in `master_enable` remaining or becoming `false` at the `active` endpoint of a Sender.

 The [TR-10-13][] expression "becomes inactive", in other contexts, MUST be interpreted as either (a) internally becoming momentarily inactive during an activation with `master_enable` set to `true`, resulting in `master_enable` remaining `true` at the `active` endpoint of a Sender (re-activation), or (b) becoming inactive during an activation with `master_enable` set to `false`, resulting in `master_enable` remaining or becoming `false` at the `active` endpoint of a Sender (de-activation).